w159/lab_conf_generator/README.md

-# Lab Configuration Generator
+# Genesis Configuration Generator

-This tool is used to generate configurations for CLI based Network devices.
-The motivation for this tool came from the need to rapidly generate configurations for devices that i use during my lab sessions.
-I have built a docker base CLI as well as an RestFUL API interfaces that can interact with LCG tool.
+This tool is used to generate configurations for numerous types of devices and services.
+The goal of this service is to provide users the ability to quickly define their own configuration definition to later be used for rapid and consistent configuration generation.
+This tool also supports the ability to store configurations to an AWS S3 cloud.

 Both the docker-cli and API utilize JSON models for input.
 There are required model keys for each configuration request type.